-Saturday, January 27, will provide producers with 36 different workshop options covering crops and livestock production, financial management, record keeping, leasing, succession planning, and much more.
-Saturday's workshops will provide pertinent information for both the beginning and experienced producer, and counts as FSA Borrower Training as well.
+Saturday’s events, to be held at Shelby High School, will feature industry speakers and professionals offering 36 workshop options covering crops and livestock production, financial management, record keeping, leasing, succession planning and more.
+The workshops are designed to provide pertinent information for both beginning and experienced producers.

-Hosted by the Glacier and Toole County Farm Service Agency, local MSU Extension, Marias River Livestock Association, Native American Community Development Corporation and the Front Range Counties Farm Bureau, this comprehensive conference of succession planning and production workshops is one not to miss.
+The conference is hosted by the the local Montana State University Extension office, Glacier and Toole County Farm Service Agency, Marias River Livestock Association, Native American Community Development Corporation and the Front Range Counties Farm Bureau.